googlefonts/VTT-Deficiencies/README.md

 YAnchor (0) Moves point 0 to the grid, without a reference to a cvt.

-ResYAnchor (1, 16) Moves point 1 to the control value listed in the ‘Control Program’, that corresponds to the ‘other’, (cvt #16) and rounds this point to a grid line.
+ResYAnchor (1, 16) Moves point 1 to the control value listed in the ‘Control Program’, that corresponds to an automatically generated ‘other’, (cvt #16) and rounds this point to a grid line.

-Both points on the outline, 0, and 16 are rounded to the grid independantly of one another.
-In this case at 12ppem, point zero and point 16 both round to the same pixel height, resulting in a collaped hinted oultine.
+Both points on the outline, 0, and 1 are rounded to the grid independantly of one another.
+In this case at 12ppem, point zero and point 1 both round to the same pixel height, resulting in a collaped hinted outline.
 The only reason there are any pixels displaying in this case is due to drop-out control being activated.

 **Right:** Manually hinted outline / Gridfit